 Native American Ancestors Came from Asia In Three Migrations

-The First Migration: The “First Americans”
+The First Migration: “First Americans”

-Later Migrations and Genetic Diversity
+Later Migrations and Genetic Contributions

 That’s a great article.
 It really does answer lots of questions that have been asked.